nephelaiio/ansible-role-ubuntu-installer/README.md

 Please make sure your environment has [docker](https://www.docker.com) installed in order to run role validation tests.
 Additional python dependencies are listed in the [requirements file](/requirements.txt)

-Role is tested from an Ansible controller running Ubuntu Focal.
+Role is tested using Github Actions running Ubuntu Focal.
 Target iso flavors are:
   * Ubuntu Focal
   * Ubuntu Jammy
+  * Ubuntu Noble

-It's designed to work on a controller running any recent Ubuntu release (Bionic/Focal)
+It's designed to work on a controller running any recent Ubuntu release

 You can test the role directly from sources using command ` molecule test `.
 Note that this will reconfigure networking for network 192.168.255.0/24 which will be directly connected to a local bridge interface